Israel-Palestine Politics in brief: Language, Culture, and Identity

 Nobody is shy about their politics in this part of the world.
 I recall vividly the guy I sat next to on the plane, flying out of Ben Gurion Airport, who told me candidly asked me: “So, what brought you to ‘Occupied Palestine’?”

 I’ve updated this post following the invasion of the Israeli military into Gaza following the terrorist attacks of late 2023.
-Since Israel’s response, I’ve lost a lot of faith in the country and other countries’ leaders, all of whom have contributed actively to Gaza becoming such a poor place over the last few decades, and who now support an incursion that has cost the lives of tens of thousands of civilians.
-Despite my love for Tel Aviv (a hippy, vegan and queer-friendly enclave in an otherwise conservative country), it’s no longer a country I can support.
+Since Israel’s brutal response, I’ve lost faith in the country’s legitimacy, as well as other western leaders who have have contributed actively to Gaza becoming such a poor place over the last few decades, and who now support an incursion that has cost the lives of tens of thousands of civilians.
+Despite my love for many aspects of the local culture and my friends from the region, the state of Israel is no longer one I can support.

 Israelis (who recognise the state) also use the word Palestine to refer to the West Bank and Gaza… usually.
 Some people call it all “Israel” and call the West Bank “Judea and Samaria” (I don’t want to link to a source because they all are controversial — but it’s easy to Google).